 Marbles Credit Card Review

 The Marbles card is one of the best "credit-builder" cards in the market, targeted at those with poor credit or no credit history in the UK.
-Like other credit-builder cards, it can be used to build up a poor or limited credit history by paying at least the minimum monthly payment on time and staying under the credit limit to demonstrate that you can handle credit responsibly.
+Like other credit-builder cards, it can a great tool to build up a poor or limited credit history by paying at least the minimum monthly payment on time and staying under the credit limit to demonstrate that you can handle credit responsibly.

 Grace Period on Over Limits

 The Marbles card apparently may offer a grace period for overreaching your credit limit, at the discretion of the collections team.
 We've spoken to customer service and they said that cardholders who exceed the credit limit could receive a text message notification and the opportunity to fix the situation—but this is not guaranteed.
 For instance, those with a history of exceeding the credit limit, not paying on time, etc., will probably not be offered a grace period.

 Those given a grace period have the chance to bring their account back under the credit limit within 48 hours, thereby avoiding the £12 over-limit fee or a mark on their credit record.
 It seems this system works better on a Monday/Tuesday/Wednesday than a Thursday/Friday/Saturday since money won't transfer over the weekend.
 In any case, make a transfer the same day for the best shot of bringing your account back under the limit within the grace period, as you can see in the following table.
 Update Marbles if your phone number changes, so you can be contacted if you exceed your limit.